joshyawn/Threat-Hunting-Scenario-Brute-Force-Attack/README.md

 ---

-### 2. Searched the `DeviceProcessEvents` Table
+### 2. Searched the `DeviceLogonEventss` Table

-Searched for any `ProcessCommandLine` that contained the string "tor-browser-windows-x86_64-portable-14.5.1.exe".
-Based on the logs returned, at `2025-05-13T03:37:33.6557737Z`, an employee on the "cavsin6" device ran the file `tor-browser-windows-x86_64-portable-14.5.1.exe` from their Downloads folder, using a command that triggered a silent installation.
+Searched for any Successful Logon Attempts from the Remote IPs with abnormally high amount of failed Logon attempts using the same DeviceLogonEvents Table.This would determine if any threat actors were able to successfully logoon to Instagratifications accounts.

 **Query used to locate event:**